DianYueGuo/Petri-Dish-Simulation/README.md

 ## Fast dev build+run

 1. Configure once: `cmake -B build -DCMAKE_BUILD_TYPE=Debug`
-2. One-liner for iterative dev: `cmake --build build --config Debug --target run`
+2. Short command for iterative dev: `./dev.sh`
-   - This builds (incrementally) and launches the app from the build tree.
+   - It configures (if needed), builds, and runs the app from the build tree.